 The Upper Portage, thankfully, was the easiest of the three at 750 steps, and it brought the traveler to the place where the oak grows - Deschênes.

 The portage was pretty much a straight shot with an easy grade upwards from a beach located just before the beginning of the rapids to a sheltering bay just past.
 It was in this bay at the head of the rapids where countless people had camped after passage through the three portages.

 THE ROADS: As mentioned, it was a priority for settlers to have land access to their farms above the Chaudière.
 Portaging would not do, so the Britannia Road had to be extended soon after the settlers first cleared a part of it in 1800.

-When the Britannia Road was first cleared, in 1802, it followed along the same path that Taché Blvd. and the Aylmer Road follow today, until it veered south to the farms of the two settlers at the foot of the Deschênes Rapids and continued to the bay that, for a short while at least, became known the Deschênes Landing.
-Later on, when Samuel Bell owned the land, it became known as Bell's Bay.
+When the Britannia Road was first cleared, in 1802, it followed along the same path that Taché Blvd. and the Aylmer Road follow today, until it veered south to the farms of the two settlers at the foot of the Deschênes Rapids and continued to the bay that, for a short while at least, became known as the Deschênes Landing.
+Later on, when Samuel Bell owned the land, the bay just beyond it became known as Bell's Bay.